-- In one episode of Friends, Joey does a print PSA for STD awareness, and then has trouble getting dates afterwards, while his own family bans him from coming home for Thanksgiving dinner for fear of getting sick.
+- In "The One Where Underdog Runs Away", Joey does a print PSA for STD awareness, and then has trouble getting dates afterwards, while his own family bans him from coming home for Thanksgiving dinner for fear of getting sick.

 - In the pilot of The Beverly Hillbillies, Jed asks if Tom Mix is in Beverly Hills, only to be told that Mix is dead (the actor died in 1940).
 Jed then says "Oh, yeah!
 What's the matter with me?
 Remember Peril?
 He got shot at the end of that picture."

 - In Drake & Josh, Josh was hired to play a criminal as part of a Crime Reconstruction.
 He was thereafter arrested several times by people confusing him for the actual criminal.

 - In a 30 Rock episode, the mother of Jack's Puerto Rican girlfriend hates him because he looks exactly like the villain of a Mexican telenovela she watches.
 (Both are played by Alec Baldwin, of course.)

 - Extras plays with this, in that an Adam Westing Shaun Williamson is so typecast as Barry (a character he played for ten years on British soap Eastenders) that even the credits identify him as "Barry".